A Declaration of the Independence of Cyberspace

 "A Declaration of the Independence of Cyberspace" is a paper on the incompatibility of current governments with the rapidly growing Internet.
-Commissioned for the online project 24 Hours in Cyberspace, it was written by John Perry Barlow, a founder of the Electronic Frontier Foundation, and published online on February 8, 1996, from Davos, Switzerland.
+Commissioned for the online project 24 Hours in Cyberspace, it was written by John Perry Barlow, a founder of the Electronic Frontier Foundation, and published online on February 8, 1996, from the World Economic Forum at Davos, Switzerland.
 It was written primarily in response to the passing into law of the Telecommunications Act of 1996 in the United States.
 In 2014, the Department of Records recorded and released audio and video content of Barlow reading the Declaration.

 Content

 Governments of the Industrial World, you weary giants of flesh and steel, I come from Cyberspace, the new home of Mind.
 On behalf of the future, I ask you of the past to leave us alone.
 You are not welcome among us.
 You have no sovereignty where we gather.